redouanelg/redouanelg.github.io/index.md

 I then decided to take a step towards the ocean modeling community and went to do two postdocs in two Physical Oceanography labs.
 First one funded by the CNES (French Space Agency) at MEOM-IGE with [Julien Le Sommer](https://lesommer.github.io) on solving inverse problems for the SWOT altimeter.
 The second was funded by V. Balaji's ["Make Our Planet Great Again"](https://makeourplanetgreatagain-cnrs.com/) grant that I did in LOCEAN-IPSL with [V. Balaji](https://www.schmidtfutures.com/person/v-balaji/) and [Julie Deshayes](https://juliedeshayes.github.io/) on the tuning of climate models using surrogate modeling.

-I co-founded [MoroccoAI](https://morocco.ai) a non-profit organization that promotes AI adoption in my birth country Morocco.
+I also co-founded [MoroccoAI](https://morocco.ai) a non-profit organization that promotes AI adoption in my birth country Morocco.
 <!---
 -->